-Yeah.
+Yes.
 Thanks, Bob.
-Mike, I'll just add a few things on the D2C point and then address your question on the dividend.
-As Bob said, on D2C, this is a combination of subscriber growth as well as ARPU growth.
+And Mike, I'll just add a few things on the D2C point and then address your question on the dividend.
+As Bob said, on D2C this is a combination of subscriber growth as well as ARPU growth.
 Bob talked about a number of the drivers on those.
 I would just add, particularly with respect to ARPU, we continue to see growth there, both from a favorable mix shift in terms of tiers, channels, geography, we're also seeing some good trends from an ad ARPU growth perspective.
-So that's going to continue to grow - continue to contribute to growth going forward and it benefits from nice growth that we're seeing in terms of engagement, hours per sub and the like.

-And then the pricing piece, which Bob mentioned, and I think is really worth reiterating, all the pieces are in place for us to, I think, successfully raise pricing without a significant impact on churn and growth.
-The value proposition for P+, both relative to other streaming services and traditional pay television, remains incredibly strong.
+So that's going to continue to grow -- continue to contribute to growth going forward and it benefits from nice growth that we're seeing in terms of engagement, hours per sub and the like.
+And then the pricing piece, which Bob mentioned, and I think is really worth reiterating -- all the pieces are in place for us to, I think, successfully raise pricing without a significant impact on churn and growth, the value proposition for P+ both relative to other streaming services and traditional pay television remains incredibly strong.
 And as I said, engagement on the service is only getting deeper.
 So we're very encouraged by what we can do there.
 And we're going to be taking really just the first step this year.
 I think there are also future opportunities to grow price down the road, both domestically and internationally.

 So that's B2C.

-And then, with respect to your question on the dividend, look, I think the capital allocation policy, the changes we made to our capital allocation policy are totally appropriate for a company that has both the compelling growth opportunity we see today, but operating in the current macroenvironment.
+And then with respect to your question on the dividend, Look, I think the capital allocation policy, the changes we made to our capital allocation policy are totally appropriate for a company that has both the compelling growth opportunity we see today. but operating in the current macro environment.
 There's no debate that our streaming momentum has obviously continued to build.
-But the reality is the macroenvironment has not gotten less complex.
+But the reality is the macro environment has not gotten less complex so it's prudent really for all companies to optimize their balance sheet for flexibility.